Who is a Christian? Bible vs Human Teaching

 "Jesus is Lord"

 The earliest agreement on the definition of a Christian is simple and clear.
 Protestants, Roman Catholics, and Eastern Orthodox agree on this early creed: Jesus is Lord.
-A person who does not believe 'Jesus is Lord' does not fall under the definition of a person with Christian beliefs.
-Those who see Jesus as a teacher or historical figure would not be considered a Christian if they do not believe Jesus is Lord and Messiah.
+A person who does not believe 'Jesus is Lord' does not likely fall under the definition of a person with Christian beliefs, though their beliefs may change or evolve at any time.
+Those who see Jesus as a teacher or historical figure may choose to follow Christ, but if they don't see Jesus as Lord or Deliverer, they may not consider themselves to be Christians.

 If you want something a little longer, many theologians believe Paul is quoting an early Christian creed in his letter to the Corinthians.
-He lists proofs that Jesus, the Lord and Messiah, rose from the dead.
+His list proves that Jesus, the Lord and Messiah, rose from the dead.
 Paul adds his name to the end of the list:

 For what I received I passed on to you as of first importance: that Christ died for our sins according to the Scriptures, that he was buried, that he was raised on the third day according to the Scriptures, and that he appeared to Cephas [Peter], and then to the Twelve.
 After that, he appeared to more than five hundred of the brothers and sisters at the same time, most of whom are still living, though some have fallen asleep.
 Then he appeared to James, then to all the apostles, and last of all he appeared to me also, as to one abnormally born.
 1 Corinthians 15:3-8 NIV